trevormorgan/git-katas/pre-push/README.md

 ## Task

 1. Put the `pre-push` hook into the hooks folder with the command `cp pre-push ./.git/hooks/pre-push`
-2. What happens when you try to push to `master`?
+2. What happens when you try to push to `main`?
 3. What happens if you try to push to a different branch on the remote?
 4. What happens if you switch the if / else blocks in `./.git/hooks/pre-push`?